library(tidyverse)

 [1] 0.187

 In our case, the correlation coefficient of 0.187 indicates that the relationship between teaching evaluation score and beauty average is “weakly positive.”
 There is a certain amount of subjectivity in interpreting correlation coefficients, especially those that aren’t close to -1, 0, and 1.
-For help developing such intuition and more discussion on the correlation coefficient see [Subsection -Section 5.3.1 below.
+For help developing such intuition and more discussion on the correlation coefficient see [Subsection 5.3.1 below.

 Let’s now proceed by visualizing this data.
 Since both the score